 So, if you don’t view yourself as creative per se but recognize some merit in the concept, how do you go about cultivating this quality?
 My suggestion is..try “exercising your creative muscles”.

 Exercising your creative muscles can be accomplished in a variety of ways, some of which include….

 -planting a swath of backyard dirt with a garden filled with colorful flowers or aromatic herbs

 -dusting off your guitar or piano keys and taking music lessons

 – collaging a few family photographs

 -taking a pottery class..clay is a wonderful teacher, it comes from the ground and grounds those who touch it.
-It’s not just the pots you are shaping but yourself.

 -subscribing to Cooking Light and experimenting with new cooking and baking recipes